chandru174642/Led-control-using-Arduino/README.md

 ## RESULT

-To design and implement a system for LED control using an Arduino microcontroller and a push button is sucessfully Executed
+ designed and implemented a system for LED control using an Arduino microcontroller and a push button is sucessfully Executed